 Step 1: Set Capacity Constraints For each school, the district must set per-grade target enrollments, or capacity constraints.
 For example, the district might decide it wants 3 sections of kindergarten with 25 students each at Duniway Elementary; then the capacity constraint for kindergarten at that school would be 75.
-Certain students, for example those continuing on from the previous grade, and co-enrolled siblings entering the system for the first time, are pre-assigned to their respective schools, so targets need only account for brand new enrollments.
+Certain students, for example those continuing on from the previous grade, and co-enrolled siblings entering the system for the first time, 4 are pre-assigned to their respective schools, so targets need only account for brand new enrollments.

 Step 2: Seed Probabilities by Proximity Given the set of students needing to be assigned to a school, the next step is to seed, or initialize, the probability that each student is assigned to a certain school.
 It is during this step that we formalize the notion that families should be assigned to schools that are closer to their homes whenever possible.
 Let's revisit the example from Section 2.1 in which an incoming kindergartner living near NE 22nd and Mason needs to be assigned to one of Sabin, Alameda, Vernon, King, Irvington, or Beverly Cleary.
 Since Sabin is the closest school (0.3 mi), it will have the highest initial probability.
+Alameda, which is slightly farther away (0.4 mi), will have a smaller initial probability.
 Irvington and Beverly Cleary, which are farthest away (1.0 mi), will have the smallest initial probabilities.